Mature Masculine

 Living as the Chief

 The Chief approaches life with mission and responsibility.
-He sees problems as chances to create change.
-He sees challenges as opportunities to grow stronger and wiser.
+He sees problems as openings.
+He sees challenges as the kind of friction that sharpens him.

 He finds satisfaction in seeing his vision become reality.
-His fulfillment comes from serving something greater than himself and nurturing the potential in others.
+His fulfillment comes from serving something greater than himself and calling forth the potential in others.